TechLauncher Course Outline

 All students must read and understand the ANU guidelines on Academic honesty & plagiarism.

-Any sign of academic misconduct in any assessment task will be fully investigated in accordance with the ANU Academic Misconduct Rule 2015.
+Any sign of academic misconduct in any assessment task will be fully investigated in accordance with the Academic Integrity Rule 2021.

 Resubmission of Assessable Works